CaftBotti/manim_pi_creatures/README.md

 All pi creatures appear in 3b1b video

 This repository is used for manim cairo-backend.
-We're trying making different versions. manimgl and manimce.
+We're trying making different versions like manimgl and manimce.

 ## Usage
 **PiCreatures_happy.svg and so on**: